TanStack/query/README.md

 When using suspense mode, `isLoading` and `error` states will be replaced by usage of the `React.Suspense` component (including the use of the `fallback` prop and React error boundaries for catching errors).
 Please see the [Suspense Example](https://codesandbox.io/s/github/tannerlinsley/react-query/tree/master/examples/sandbox) for more information on how to set up suspense mode.

+In addition to queries behaving differently in suspense mode, mutations also behave a bit differently.
+By default, instead of supplying the `error` variable when a mutation fails, it will be thrown during the next render of the component it's used in and propagate to the nearest error boundary, similar to query errors.
+If you wish to disable this, you can set the `useErrorBoundary` option to `false`.
+If you wish that errors are not thrown at all, you can set the `throwOnError` option to `false` as well!

 ### Fetch-on-render vs Fetch-as-you-render

 Out of the box, React Query in `suspense` mode works really well as a **Fetch-on-render** solution with no additional configuration.
 However, if you want to take it to the next level and implement a `Fetch-as-you-render` model, we recommend implementing [Prefetching](#prefetching) on routing and/or user interactions events to initialize queries before they are needed.